bitrise-io/devcenter/_articles/reviews/stack-update-and-removal-policy.md

 Altogether we have 4 Hybrid stacks:

-* The **Hybrid Visual Studio 4 Mac Stable** and **Hybrid Visual Studio 4 Mac Beta** Stacks are updated every weekend with the current Visual Studio 4 Mac Stable and Beta releases.
+* The **Hybrid Visual Studio for Mac Stable** and **Hybrid Visual Studio for Mac Beta** Stacks are updated every weekend with the current Visual Studio 4 Mac Stable and Beta releases.
 * The **Hybrid stack, with both Android tools and Xcode 8** is affected by a long term support and deprecation policy, so it only gets the latest Bitrise CLI and critical updates.
-* The **Previous Hybrid stack with Xamarin and vs4mac** is kept on the previous version of Visual Studio 4 Mac.
+* The **Previous Hybrid stack with Xamarin and vs4mac** is kept on the previous version of Visual Studio for Mac.

-So when a new version of Visual Studio 4 Mac (vs4mac) comes out:
+So when a new version of Visual Studio for Mac (vs4mac) comes out:

 * the current vs4mac Stable becomes the Previous Hybrid stack with Xamarin and vs4mac and
 * the current Previous Hybrid stack with Xamarin and vs4mac gets deprecated.

-This means that the **Hybrid Visual Studio 4 Mac Stable** is **supported for about 1 year**, in sync with the major Xcode version releases.
+This means that the **Hybrid Visual Studio for Mac Stable** is **supported for about 1 year**, in sync with the major Xcode version releases.

 ### Android/Linux Stacks